alined908/phoodi/README.md

 - [x] User Settings doesn't work again? for category meetups and regular meetups
 - [x] Autocomplete click doesn't load automatically, anotehr click is needed
 - [x] Possible convert forms to Backdrop Form Dialogs
-- [ ] Notification Bar on Top right of navbar
 - [ ] Add transitions (ex Natural transition to new options when meetup event is changed)
 - [ ] Animation when logging out forced